WoTTsecurity/wott-io/_posts/2019-07-12-mtls-with-nginx.md

   --cacert /opt/wott/certs/ca.crt
 ```

 Lastly, we use a neat little feature in `curl` to tell it to map 'MyServerID.d.wott.local' to an IP address.
-We could instead have added this to our `/etc/hosts` file, but this is a quicker workaround when testing:
+We could instead have added this to our `/etc/hosts` file, but this is a quicker workaround when testing.

 ```
   --resolve 'MyServerID.d.wott.local:443:192.168.X.Y'